-If not already in place, having a mobile app for your drivers that allows for sign off at the time of loading can make a huge impact on understanding where plant is and for how long.
+If not already in place, having a mobile app for your drivers that allows for sign-off at the time of loading can make a huge impact on understanding where plant is and for how long.
 Once your equipment is delivered to the job site, it can be digitally signed for and the charge period will then begin.
-Having the job site sign-off on the equipment’s condition at the time of delivery is also important to note, as you’ll see in the Equipment: Damage section of this post.
+Having the job site sign off on the equipment’s condition at the time of delivery is also important to note, as you’ll see in the Equipment: Damage section of this post.

-3. XX Traceability: Pickup & Return
+3. Traceability: Pickup & Return

-The two previous sections are what makes pickups and returns much easier to manage.
+The two previous sections are what make pickups and returns much easier to manage.
 Because the requisitioning and fulfilment process you’ve implemented tells you (and your job sites) what plant is where and since when, the job sites can quickly identify which plant is no longer in use and can request an off-hire to end any further charges.
 This improves your utilisation as plant no longer sits unused at a job site because someone simply forgot it was there (or assumed someone is coming to get it).

 4. Plant: Damage

 It’s inevitable—your plant and tools will return damaged at some point.
-Your off-hire and return process should include an inspection to assess the physical repair of the assets before loading onto the truck.
-If you’ve been requiring job sites to sign-off on the plant condition at the time of delivery, there should be no disputes as to who had ownership when the damage took place.
+Your off-hire and return process should include an inspection to assess the physical repair of the assets before loading them onto the truck.
+If you’ve been requiring job sites to sign off on the plant condition at the time of delivery, there should be no disputes as to who had ownership when the damage took place.
 After all, photos can be taken upon delivery and collection.

 Charges for parts and labour should be billed back to the job site.
-Whether you include charges for loss of revenue during the plant’s down time is dependent on your company’s policies and procedures.
+Whether you include charges for loss of revenue during the plant’s downtime is dependent on your company’s policies and procedures.

 5. Plant: Maintenance

 Throughout your plant’s life, it will require regular maintenance and inspection.
 Creating scheduled maintenance is imperative for the longevity of your assets.
-Depending on the type of equipment, you may want to have maintenance scheduled for intervals of time, such as every six calendar months, every 100 days on hire or at every 200 hours on the meter.
-Whatever method you choose, increasing efficiency of your fitters by giving them a mobile app to record the maintenance steps performed is well worth it.
+Depending on the type of equipment, you may want to have maintenance scheduled for intervals of time, such as every six calendar months, every 100 days on hire or every 200 hours on the meter.
+Whatever method you choose, increasing the efficiency of your fitters by giving them a mobile app to record the maintenance steps performed is well worth it.

 6. Plant Management: Utilisation

-Because each delivery and off-hire is now being tracked, you can now begin to monitor and manage plant utilisation by both time and financial measures.
+Because each delivery and off-hire is now being tracked, you can now begin to monitor and manage plant utilization by both time and financial measures.
 Which are your most under or over-utilised pieces of equipment?
 Is it wiser to purchase than to hire?
 These decisions can be made by reviewing your fleet and seeing who your star performers are.